 Dresden

 Dresden and especially the photo from the Residenzschloss and the Hofkirche should have been the highlight of our trip to the east of Germany in June 2025.
-And it was.
-Here a start, but there will be way more soon.
+And it was as was our brief visit to nearby Schloss Moritzburg (scroll all the way down).

 Schloss & Hofkirche, 1924.
 Photo: Kurt Hielscher.